jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/TheChain/_00_X_SavingMissingFamilies/_docs/HowTo_SaveOutMissingFamilies.rst

 utilDataBVN.py

-- REVIT_FILES_DIRECTORY : root directory of revit family library to be processed
+- REVIT_FILES_DIRECTORY : root directory of Revit family library to be processed

 User
 ^^^^^^